OCA/queue/queue_job/readme/CONFIGURE.md

 - `sequential`: jobs run one after the other, and a failed job blocks the channel (requires a capacity of 1)
 - `throttle`: minimum delay, in seconds, between the start of two jobs
-- `paused`: stop running jobs in this channel and its sub-channels
+- `paused`: stop running jobs in this channel and its subchannels

 **Job Runner Configuration Parameters**